A proof of the Kudla-Rapoport conjecture for Kr\"amer models

 where $d\mu$ is the unique self-dual Haar measure on $\bV$ with respect to this transform.
 For a lattice $L$ in $\bV$ we use $L^\vee$ to denote its dual under the quadratic form $\tr_{F/F_0}((\, ,\, ))$.
 The following lemma is well-known and easy to check. \begin{lemma} Let $L\subset \bV$ be a lattice of rank $n$ and $1_L\in \sS(\bV)$ be its characteristic function.
 Then

 \end{lemma}

 \begin{lemma} Let $L$ be a rank $n$ lattice in $\bV$.
 A function $\varphi\in\sS(\bV)$ is $L$-invariant (invariant under the translation of $L$) if and only if its Fourier transform $\widehat{\varphi}$ is supported on $L^\vee$. \end{lemma} \begin{proof} We first prove the ``only if" direction.
-For any $\mu\in \bV$,let $\bar\mu$ be its image in the quotient $\bV/L$.
+For any $\mu\in \bV$, let $\bar\mu$ be its image in the quotient $\bV/L$.
 Define

 Any $L$-invariant function $\phi \in \sS(\bV)$ is a linear combination of the characteristic functions $1_{L(\bar\mu)}$.
-So it suffices to assume $\phi= 1_{L(\mu)}$.
+So it suffices to assume $\phi= 1_{L(\bar\mu)}$.
 In this case,